TheFinnishArmy/Pyt-wh-orstBot/README.md

 # Pyt⟨wh⟩orstBot
-Just in case anyone cares: Not saying anything about Python itself, just found a space in the name to express the horrendous way I've written the code back then.

 This is a bot built to fetch ability information from the Overwatch wiki, and parse it into a nice embed.

 And if you for some reason want to use this bot;